hunterloftis/knockout/documentation/plugins-namespaces.md

 [Knockout.namespaces on github](https://github.com/hunterloftis/knockout.namespaces) is maintained by Hunter Loftis.
 Contributions are welcome, especially to the weak areas of templating and tests.

-### Example: Binging 'user' without the ko.namespaces plugin
+### Example: Binding 'user' without the ko.namespaces plugin

 You want to display information about the logged-in user at several places in your app.
 The information is represented using the following view model: